schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 It has been almost 6 years since the City of Toronto altered traffic restrictions on King Street to give priority to public transit over private vehicles.
 Since the initiation of the project, cars have not been allowed to travel straight or make left turns at many intersections, reducing through traffic volumes.

-While the project has been largely successful in reducing travel times by transit and improving reliability (LINK TO CITY), many have raised concerns over traffic violations at intersections, specifically drivers illegally driving straight through intersections or making left-turns, and the lack of enforcement of these rules.
-(COUPLE LINKS TO MEDIA HERE)
+While the project has been largely successful in reducing travel times by transit and improving reliability ([City of Toronto](https://www.toronto.ca/city-government/planning-development/planning-studies-initiatives/king-street-pilot/data-reports-background-materials/)), many have raised concerns over traffic violations at intersections, specifically drivers illegally driving straight through intersections or making left-turns, and the lack of enforcement of these rules ([Global News](https://globalnews.ca/news/9577392/motorists-breaking-rules-toronto-king-street-transit-corridor/)).

 We requested data on intersection-level vehicle movement data from the City of Toronto and traffic tickets from Toronto Police from 2016 to mid-2023.
 Based on this data, we estimate that on average there are X illegal turns and through movements at intersections per month, compared to only Y traffic tickets being handed out.
 At $110 per ticket, this is a massive missed opportunity for revenue for the City that could be achieved with increased enforcement, particularly via automatic enforcement cameras.